As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Once ready to enjoy, thaw the enchiladas overnight in the refrigerator before baking.
 Bake accordingly to the directions.

-If you have leftovers, simply wrap them tightly with plastic wrap and place in the refrigerator for 3-4 days.
+If you have leftovers, simply wrap them tightly with plastic wrap or an airtight container and place in the refrigerator for 3-4 days.
 When ready to reheat, bake at 350 degrees F for about 10-15 minutes until warm and cheese has remelted.

 Celebrate Cinco de Mayo!